testudy/docs-v2/content/chronograf/v1.8/administration/managing-security.md

 {{% warn %}}
 OAuth is the prefered method for authentication.
 Only use basic authentication in cases where an OAuth integration is not possible.

-{{% /warn %}}
+#### Basic auth and super users
 When using basic authentication, Chronograf authorization rules are not enforced.
-Basic authentication controls who can access Chronograf, and all users have SuperAdmin status.
+With basic authentication enable, all users have SuperAdmin status.
 For more information, see [Cross-organization SuperAdmin status](/chronograf/v1.8/administration/managing-chronograf-users/#cross-organization-superadmin-status).
+{{% /warn %}}

 Turn on HTTP basic access authentication to restrict HTTP requests to Chronograf to selected users.
-Use chronograf CLI with —htpasswd <path to .htpasswd file> or HTPASSWD environment variable.
+Use chronograf CLI with `—htpasswd <path to .htpasswd file>` or `HTPASSWD` environment variable.
 The .htpasswd file contains users and their passwords.
 For more information about managing the htpasswd utility, see NGINX documentation.

-On this page https://docs.influxdata.com/chronograf/v1.8/tools/chronograf-cli/, perhaps under General authorization flags?:
- —htpasswd <path to .htpasswd file> or HTPASSWD environment variable

-This PR allows to turn on HTTP basic access authentication so that all HTTP requests to chronograf are restricted to selected users.
-This is possible on CLI with --htpasswd <path to .htpasswd file> or with HTPASSWD environment variable.

-The .htpasswd file contains users and their passwords, it is usually managed by the htpasswd utility, see https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/ to know more.
-This type of authentication should be used in cases, in which OAuth integration is not possible.

-Warning: When using basic authentication, the authorization rules of Chronograf are not enforced.
-Basic access authentication only controls who can access Chronograf, users are then super users.
 ## Configure TLS (Transport Layer Security) and HTTPS

 The TLS (Transport Layer Security) cryptographic protocol is supported in Chronograf to provides server authentication, data confidentiality, and data integrity.